bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 Price stability is connected to the protocol’s assets, the price of which should always be close to the value of the USDap in circulation.

-USDap owners do not possess any rights to assets of the protocol.
-Neither they have any legal mechanisms or rights to oblige the protocol or its participants to buy-back or redeem USDap or receive any other payments or assets from the protocol.
+USDap owners do not possess any rights to the assets of the protocol.
+Nor do they have any legal mechanisms or rights to oblige the protocol or its participants to buy-back or redeem USDap or receive any other payments or assets from the protocol.
 The value or liquidity of USDap is not guaranteed, meaning that no individual or legal entity guarantees the acceptance of the token as payment for goods or services, its price, or the ability to exchange it for any other asset.

 ### 7.2 BondAppétit Governance (BAG)